Sam Cooke: Death

-Elisa Boyer said she ran first to the manager's office and knocked on the door seeking help.
+Boyer said she ran first to the manager's office and knocked on the door seeking help.
 However, she said that the manager took too long to respond, so, fearing Cooke would soon be coming after her, she fled from the motel before the manager opened the door.
-She said she then put her clothes back on, hid Cooke's clothing, went to a telephone booth, and called the police.
+Boyer said she then put her clothes back on, hid Cooke's clothing, went to a telephone booth, and called the police.